Academic Record & MCAT Scores

 Official transcripts, issued by institutions directly to Memorial University, are only required if an applicant is selected for an interview.
 Directions for submitting official transcripts are sent with offers of interview.

 Memorial seeks the most suitable well-rounded candidates who will be deemed by our Committees to excel as medical students and future physicians.
-As a result, applications with weaker academic performances but strong references, work experiences, and or extracurricular activities may be considered by the Interview and Admissions Committees where warranted.
+As a result, academics are not the only deciding factor for interview - strong references, work experiences, and or extracurricular activities may be considered by the Interview and Admissions Committees where warranted.

-In previous admissions, the average MCAT score was 125-127 on each section with an overall average of 85% or higher.
+In previous admissions, the average MCAT score was 125-127 (for the NL pool) on each section with an overall average of 85% or higher.
 CASPer scores are typically above the average metric of 0.00.

-For grade conversion to Memorial University Grading System, please click here.
+For grade conversion to Memorial University Grading System, please see grade conversion chart .